turingschool/mod-0-curriculum/session3/index.md

   <h3>Intros, Review, and Icebreaker</h3> groups of 2 or 3 (5 minutes)
   <p>Person with the lightest color shirt speaks first.</p>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
-Share: What is your favorite warm weather activity?
+Share: What is your favorite cold weather activity?
 When's the last time you did it?</p>
   <p>3.
-What metaphor would you use to describe the git staging area (git add)?</p>
+What metaphor would you use to describe the git staging area?</p>
   <p>Have extra time?
 Share helpful resources you've come across.</p>
 </div>